Do you want to install and set up All in One SEO for WordPress?

 All in One SEO allows you to easily manipulate your WordPress RSS feeds to your own advantage by adding your own custom content before or after blog posts.

-You can do that, by visiting All in One SEO » General Settings page and switch to the RSS content tab.
+You can do that, by visiting the All in One SEO » General Settings page and switch to the RSS content tab.

 Control Who Can Access SEO Options in WordPress